Low End Mac

 Another package showed up Monday morning: VST's new Portable FireWire CD-R/RW Drive.
 This tiny gem - thinner than the TiBook and with a footprint only a bit larger than a Discman - is powered via FireWire, so there's no power cord or power brick to deal with.

-My experience with CD-R has been limited to ordering drives for others to use, so I had to run out Monday afternoon and buy some blanks.
+My experience with CD-R has been limited to ordering drives for others to use, so I had to run out on Monday afternoon and buy some blank CDs.
 I picked up five Memorex CD-RWs (rewritable CDs) for $5.99 and 50 Kodak CD-Rs (write once) for $24.99 at the local CompUSA.
-I probably could have scored a better deal by checking DealMac, but wanted to start today.
+I probably could have scored a better deal by checking DealMac, but I wanted to start today.

-Remembering Steve Jobs' impressive demo at Macworld, I dropped a CD-RW into the drive and tried to mount it.
+Remembering Steve Jobs’ impressive demo at Macworld, I dropped a CD-RW into the drive and tried to mount it.
 After several minutes, I had to force a restart.
-Next time I launched Toast and copied my Web sites to a CD-RW.
-The process went smoothly, but when I tried to mount the burned disk in the VST, all it showed was a lot of music tracks.
+The next time, I launched Toast and copied my Web sites to a CD-RW.
+The process went smoothly, but when I tried to mount the burned disk in the VST drive, all it showed was a lot of music tracks.
 Putting it in the internal drive solved that problem.
-(This isn't a VST problem; it's not a Toast problem; it's the OS.)
+(This isn’t a VST problem; it’s not a Toast problem; it’s the OS.)

 The next project was to duplicate a software CD.
 Toast makes that pretty easy: choose Copy Disk, select your master, drop in a blank, and find something else to do while Toast burns your copy.

-That brings up one great drawback of this drive: it only burns at 4x.
-Eighteen minutes to duplicate a 710 MB CD-ROM, time which you can't use to do anything else on your computer (give me OS X!).
-I suspect this was the only way to run a CD burner from the FireWire port at present, but I think I'd rather have an 8, 12, or 16x burner and a power adapter to vastly reduce burn time.
+That brings up one big drawback of this drive: It only burns at 4x.
+Eighteen minutes to duplicate a 710 MB CD-ROM, the time during which you can’t use to do anything else on your computer (give me OS X!).
+I suspect this was the only way to run a CD burner from the FireWire port at present, but I think I’d rather have an 8, 12, or 16x burner and a power adapter to vastly reduce burn time.

 I really wish this drive supported the drag-and-drop burning Jobs demonstrated at Macworld.
 Toast isn't much more difficult than that, but you do have to launch a program - you can't just drop the files to the CD-R or CD-RW itself.
 Maybe that will come with a future driver update, along with a driver for iTunes.